9 Activities and Exercises for a Brilliant Innovation Workshop

 Purpose:

-It’s important for participants to have access to the agenda for the workshop.
+It’s important for participants to have access to the agenda of the workshop.
 It allows them to relax as they can anticipate what’s coming next.

 How it works:

-Print it or draw it on a large sheet of paper so you can put it in a place where everyone can see it during the whole workshop.
+Then, at the start of the session, introduce a more detailed version.
+Print it out or draw it on a large sheet of paper so everyone can see it throughout the workshop.

 “The estimated time enables team members to either adapt their comments to fit within the allotted timeframe or to suggest that more time may be needed.”